tekntrash/oculusdobotcontrol/README.md

 6 - You can use now the left handset's joystick to control the X and Y axis of the dobot and the right handset's joystick to control the Z and rotation axis, and the left handset's trigger button to open and close the suction pump

 TO DO:
 1 - This file does not use the last_transforms read by the repo, only the buttons.
 That means that head and controller tracking data are simply ignored.
-It'd be cool to control the dobot by, for example, moving the head
+It'd be interesting to control the dobot by, for example, moving the head
+2 - The x,y,z,r calculations are really simple: the code simply obtains the initial position of the robot and adds or substracts the x,y,z,r variables accordingly.
+3 - Reinforcement learning: it'd be useful if the movements were stored in order to train a model to later replicate it in, for example, picking up an orange and dropping it in a box